fumofumiz/tccm-homeworks2025/project2b/README.md

 integer :: nmax, Maximum number of iterations of the power method

+The input parameters should not be separated by any blank line.
 For example given the input file

 ---